clearwind-ca/service-catalog/docs/examples/deploy-fly.io.md

 Fly.io is a service that can deploy Docker containers.
 For more information on Fly.io, visit [their website](https://fly.io).
+You'll need to create a Fly.io account to be able to deploy services.

+## Installing on Fly.io

-You'll need a `fly.toml` file and it will look something like this:
+You'll need a `fly.toml` file.
+The command `fly launch` will generate a file for you, but it will end up looking something like this:

 ```toml
 app = "service-catalog"